You may be surprised to learn what you can do with your savings

-Now that you’ve watched your savings grow, you’ll eventually want or need to spend it.
-There are many different ways to use your savings – here are some guidelines to help you decide whether you should make a withdrawal from your RRSP or TFSA before retirement.
+Now that you’ve watched your savings grow, you’ll eventually want or need to use it.
+There are many ways to use your savings.
+Here are some guidelines to help you decide whether you should make a withdrawal from your RRSP or TFSA before retirement.

 Withdrawals from an RRSP

-If you make a withdrawal from an RRSP, this contribution room is permanently lost, and you’ll pay income tax at the time of withdrawal.
+If you make a withdrawal from an RRSP, this contribution room is lost forever, and you’ll pay income tax at the time of withdrawal.
 You may pay higher taxes at this point because your annual income may be more than when you’re retired.

-Generally, early withdrawals from an RRSP are discouraged because it means you’re losing the opportunity to save for retirement on a tax-deferred basis.
+Generally, early withdrawals from an RRSP are not recommended because it means you’re losing the opportunity to save for retirement on a tax-deferred basis.
 That’s because the main purpose of an RRSP is to save for retirement.
 There are a few exceptions though:

 1) Home Buyers’ Plan (HBP)1

-- First-time home buyers can use the HBP to withdraw up to $25,000 tax free from an RRSP to put towards the purchase of an eligible property.
+- First-time home buyers can use the HBP to withdraw up to $25,000 tax free from an RRSP to put towards the purchase of a qualifying home.

 - First-time means that in a four-year period, you didn’t live in a home that you or your current spouse or common-law partner owned.